opengeospatial/TrainingDML-AI_SWG/update_notes.md

 These type of qualifying or descriptive words (highlighted words) should not be used in the definition or standard.

-A definition should be so long and should not contain multiple sentences.
+A definition should not be so long and should not contain multiple sentences.
 The definition should be able to "replace" the term if inserted to the document.
 This extra content can be formatted as Notes to entry or EXAMPLEs

 Is it possible to find an ISO/IEC/IEEE definition suitable for this term?